fommil/fpmortals/manuscript/complete.md

 "selecting" work is already done for us by another system, it is our job to combine the templates in order.

-We'll create a simple template schema to demonstrate the principle, but keep in mind that a realistic system would have a more complicated ADT.
+We will create a simple template schema to demonstrate the principle, but keep in mind that a realistic system would have a more complicated ADT.